 They Don’t Make ‘Em Like They Used To

-A horribly beautiful, terrible but remarkable, and yet pretty amazing thing happened last week: our water heater died.
-One may well ask, “how can the death of a water heater conjure so many adjectives in one sentence?”
+Once upon a time, a horribly beautiful, terrible but remarkable, and yet pretty amazing thing happened: our water heater died.
+One may well ask, “How can the death of a water heater conjure so many adjectives in one sentence?”
 Of course, one (or even two) may not ask that at all.
 I mean who really cares, right?
 Water heaters croak… new ones are only guaranteed for 6 years and are expected to last for maybe 10 to 15 years.

 So what’s the big deal?
 Well, we knew our 80 gallon Hotpoint water heater was old when we bought the house way back in 1982.
 This was when dinosaurs roamed the earth and people communicated over long distances with tin cans connected with string.
-What we didn’t know until this past Monday was that our trusty old water heater was built in 1952!!!
+What we didn’t know until it died was that our trusty old water heater was built in 1952!!!
 I mean, this thing was born before us!!
-Sixty-five years ago!!
-I told the installer, “hey maybe we should keep it, it’s eligible for Medicare!!”
+Seventy two years ago!!
+I told the installer, “Hey maybe we should keep it, it’s eligible for Medicare!!”
 One friend on that BookFace thing on the interwebs said it might be a world record for water heater longevity.

 However, I do know from experience that there are a few companies on this planet who make things that last a long time; but in my professional opinion those are few and far between.
 Toyota is one of those companies.
 They believe that business should be sustainable; not just growth oriented.
 Toyota makes some of the longest lasting cars on the road; and that’s what brings customers back.
-They certainly sold me; the 2003 Corolla I bought brand new has well over 300,000 miles on it.
-We don’t know how many miles it’s gone exactly, because a factory defect for that model year prevents the speedometer from going any farther than 299,999 miles.
-The body is still in very good shape, and it runs like brand new.
+They certainly sold me; the 2003 Corolla I bought brand new had well over 300,000 miles on it.
+We don’t know how many miles it went exactly, because a factory defect for that model year prevents the speedometer from going any farther than 299,999 miles.
+The body was still in very good shape, and it runs like brand new.
+Our son inherited it when the odometer refused to change, so he just used the trip meters to plan for oil changes and such.
+I think it had almost a half a million miles on it when it went to the boneyard.

-Lots of folks chase the newest, shiniest toys: cell phones, cars, TVs, etc. My Beautiful Girlfriend and I are happy to live in the Stone Age with our old cars, landline phone, and antenna TV.
-So basically we are weirdos; and we like it.
-Our favorite thing about all our stuff is that we own it.
+Lots of folks chase the newest, shiniest toys: cell phones, cars, TVs, etc. My Beautiful Girlfriend and I were always happy to live in the Stone Age with our aging (but very functional) cars, landline phone, and antenna TV.
+So basically we were weirdos; and we liked it.
+Our favorite thing about all our stuff was that we owned it.
 We have zero debt.
 Nada.
 Zip.
 Nibbit.
 Blazoo.
-Well OK those last two “words” aren’t words, but as I said, we are weirdos.
-So now if my Honey Pie is reading this I’m gonna get in trouble; so let me clarify: she’s very practical and I’m the weirdo.
-After all, I’m the one who makes up silly words and flings them out on the interwebs for all to see.
+Well OK those last two “words” aren’t words, but as I said, we were weirdos.

 Enjoy!